Village Life Insights

 The Meaning of Pioneering

-Rama strawberry
+rama strawberry

+Vedic Eco Village is in the pioneering phase.
 Pioneering means doing something that has not been done before.
 Synonyms like groundbreaking and trailblazing can also be used literally for the work happening here.
-I the context of community development, it refers to introducing systems and infrastructure that allow more people to plug in.
+In the context of community development, it refers to introducing systems and infrastructure that allow more people to plug in.

 Vedic Villages have certainly been done before, but not in the Canadian climate amidst the collapse of modern civilization.
 This is our novelty and what sets our innovations and challenges apart.